LLNL/toss-stig/README.md

 # TOSS STIG

-Source code repository for TOSS STIG.
+Source code repository for the TOSS STIG.

-Note: As of 2022-12-13, the TOSS STIG is only available on the pki enabled DISA portal: <https://cyber.mil/>
+The STIG content files can be downloaded from DISA's website: <https://public.cyber.mil/stigs/downloads/>

+For the Ansible playbook that implements this stig, see the [ansible](/ansible) directory.

 ## Log Format